 Although characteristics of Homogenic may feel focused and contained, the subject matter does not limit itself to one emotion.
 Björk displays a handful of emotional routes, never limiting herself to one shade of expression throughout the album.
 The album’s beginning is raw and unhinged, showing us a wounded Björk, bellowing to her ancestors, while the tail end begins to look inward and upward.
 Tracks like “Alarm Call” show upbeat and optimistic colors, as she paints herself a guide to managing the stormy forecasts.
 On the contrary, “Pluto” is an explosion of heartstrings, as static and dissonance reap their electronic counterparts, and Björk unleashes her guttural and gritty noises.
 It’s the price we must pay for the beauty within her vocal range—if the grunge cannot be swallowed, we do not deserve the blue skies that come on “All Is Full Of Love.”

 Björk’s musical intentions have always been a bit of an amalgam.
 However, she leaves nothing to question regarding the album’s title; as an interview with SPIN explains, she unveiled the meaning, adding, “Me in one state of mind.
 One period of obsessions.
 That’s why I called it Homogenic.”
-Viewing the whole her career, it seems that 1997, the precise middle of her career as a performer, was when she left nothing to be misconstrued—evaluating her tendencies, allowing herself to divulge one branch of her mind and being.
+Viewing the whole her career, it seems that 1997, the precise middle , was when she left nothing to be misconstrued—evaluating her tendencies, allowing herself to divulge one branch of her mind and being.
 The payoff resulted in her most well-thought-out and meaningful work, from start to finish.